nathan-folsom/jotai-composition/src/article.md

     }

-`hiddenAtom` holds a map of items that are currently hidden, `selectedAtom` holds a map of items that are selected, and the `optionsAtom` holds a list of items that are automatically combined with the values held within the previous two atoms.
-The updates are merged into the list by setting properties on each item based on the values in each map:
+`hiddenAtom` holds a map of items that are currently hidden, `selectedAtom` holds a map of items that are selected, and the `optionsAtom` holds a list of items that were originally passed to `Picker`.
+Updates from the map atoms are merged into the list by setting properties on each item to be used later:

     type Option = {
       name: string;
-      hidden?: boolean; // Set by combining with hiddenAtom, if true this item won't be rendered selected?: boolean; // Set by combining with selectedAtom, if true this item will be rendered with a checked input };
+      hidden?: boolean;
+      selected?: boolean;
+    };

 If you want to see how the merge works with Jotai, take a look